-Celebrant Almighty and everlasting God, who, of thy tender love towards mankind, hast sent thy Son our Savior Jesus Christ to take upon him our flesh, and to suffer death upon the cross, that all mankind should follow the example of his great humility: Mercifully grant that we may both follow the example of his patience, and also be made partakers of his resurrection; through the same Jesus Christ our Lord, who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.
+Almighty and everliving God, in your tender love for the human race you sent your Son our Savior Jesus Christ to take upon him our nature, and to suffer death upon the cross, giving us the example of his great humility: Mercifully grant that we may walk in the way of his suffering, and also share in his resurrection; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.
 After the Collect, the people sit.

-First Lesson Isaiah 50:4-9a The Lord God has given me the tongue of a teacher, that I may know how to sustain the weary with a word.
+First Lesson Isaiah 50:4-9a

+The Lord God has given me the tongue of a teacher, that I may know how to sustain the weary with a word.
 Morning by morning he wakens-wakens my ear to listen as those who are taught.
 The Lord God has opened my ear, and I was not rebellious, I did not turn backward.
 I gave my back to those who struck me, and my cheeks to those who pulled out the beard; I did not hide my face from insult and spitting.
 The Lord God helps me; therefore I have not been disgraced; therefore I have set my face like flint, and I know that I shall not be put to shame; he who vindicates me is near.
 Who will contend with me?
 Let us stand up together.
 Who are my adversaries?
 Let them confront me.
 It is the Lord God who helps me; who will declare me guilty?

-The Word of the Lord.
-Lector Thanks be to God.
-People Psalm 31:9-16 (sung by the choir) 13 For I have heard the whispering of the crowd; fear is all around; they put their heads together against me; they plot to take my life.
+Lector The Word of the Lord.

+People Thanks be to God.